Rockies vs. Mets Player Props Betting Odds

-Player prop bet options for Pete Alonso, Charlie Blackmon and others are listed when the New York Mets host the Colorado Rockies at Citi Field on Friday at 7:10 PM ET.
+Player prop bet odds for Pete Alonso, Charlie Blackmon and others are available when the New York Mets host the Colorado Rockies at Citi Field on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!